alysiahuggins/code-on-chain-with-mina/README.md

 # Code On Chain with Mina
 Built as part of the Zk App Builders Program.

-I have changed the main branch to 'tokenClaimsUI'

 ## CodeOnChain
 Learn mina blockchain development by building tiny apps that teach you key concepts.
 The user has to answer quizzes which are verified by a smart contract.